 - Rogla Ski Resort

-I hope that you enjoy your visit to Slovenia in the winter, it’s my favorite season.
-Tell us about your the most fun thing you did during your winter holidays in Slovenia in the comments below!
+I hope that you enjoy your visit to Slovenia in the winter; it’s my favorite season.
+In the comments below, tell us about the most fun thing you did during your winter holidays in Slovenia!